By Tom Davis—November 21st, 2021

 In the interest of full disclosure, I will tell you that I had all the symptoms in the book, including those in the aforementioned bulleted list.
 It’s said that, on average, men’s testosterone levels decrease by about 1% each year after the age of 30, so why at the age of 27 was I already experiencing the symptoms that a man more typically in his 60’s or 70’s would?

 It was shortly thereafter that I made an appointment with my general practitioner to run some blood work and hopefully confirm my self-diagnosis of low testosterone.
-Odd as it may sound, I was really hoping that I did indeed have low testosterone, as that seemed like the most sensible explanation for my symptoms.
+Odd as it may sound, I was really hoping that I did indeed have low testosterone, as it seemed like the most sensible explanation for my symptoms.
 Further, after doing some research, I became familiar with the protocol for treating these symptoms medicinally.
 I was hopeful that starting a course of treatment, thus alleviating my symptoms, was just a blood test confirmation away.

 Testosterone levels are most accurately measured by doing blood work.
 There are two significant levels to look at: total testosterone and, the more significant of the two, free testosterone (also known as bioavailable testosterone).
 Total testosterone is as the name implies: the total amount of testosterone in your bloodstream, measured in nanograms per deciliter (ng/dL).
-Free testosterone is the amount of testosterone that is not bound to a protein called Steroid Hormone Binding Globulin (SHGB) and is also as the name implies: the amount of testosterone that is free for the body to use.
+Free testosterone is the amount of testosterone that is not bound to a protein called Sex Hormone Binding Globulin (SHGB) and is also as the name implies: the amount of testosterone that is free for the body to use.
 It is normal for around 98% of a man’s total testosterone to be bound to SHGB, leaving the remaining 2% bioavailable for absorption, leading to the creation of secondary sex characteristics, such as a deeper voice, facial hair and muscle growth.

 When ordering blood work to measure testosterone levels, it’s not uncommon for physicians to initially neglect checking free testosterone and focus only on total testosterone.
 That’s because, by and large, doctors tend to rely on total testosterone as the operative metric to determine whether or not to diagnose a man with low testosterone, or more specifically, hypogonadism.